djh1997/djh1997/README.md

 I'm a coder that specialises in VHDL, living on the Isle of Wight.

-I have worked on control systems for in-flight entertainment and naval air defense radar.
+I have worked on real time control systems for in-flight entertainment and naval air defense radar.

+I also run the [Isle of Wight](https://iow.triumphsportsix.club) area of the [Triumph Sport Six Club](https://www.tssc.org.uk/tssc/areas_final.asp?area_ID=37&area=South%20East,%20Isle%20of%20Wight)